This recipe is Paleo-friendly and gluten-free

 So…I left my job.
 A stable, comfortable job in the public health sector, with great medical and dental benefits and 5 weeks vacation, on-track to 6.
 There.
 That was pretty painless to say.
 Am I insane, you ask?
 Probably so!
 You know that crossroad poem?
 Yup, I was there when the road diverged in the wood, and I took a risk by choosing to walk away from my job.
 Darn you, Robert Frost.

 You got to understand that I wasn’t happy with my career any longer.
 I have been suffering silently in that office for quite some time now.
 A few years ago, I found myself sitting in the stairwell crying.
 It hasn’t been good for me since.

-Anyway, the job loss occurred at the start of summer, so I thought that I would use this time to focus on taking care of my 3 kids, running long-overdue errands, updating my resume and searching for a new job.
+Anyway, the joblessness unfolded at the start of summer, so I thought that I would use the remaining time to focus on taking care of my 3 kids, running long-overdue errands, updating my resume and searching for a new job / career path.
 I thought that I could use some time to decompress and also do some soul-searching (what do I really want to do in life at 40?).